Jesmond Metro station: History

+The Metro station was used by 1.161 million passengers in 2024/25, slightly lower than the pre-pandemic figure of 1.290 million in 2018/19.

 Facilities

 Step-free access is available at all stations across the Tyne and Wear Metro network, with two lifts providing step-free access to platforms at Jesmond.
 There is no dedicated car parking available at this station.
 There is the provision for cycle parking, with five cycle pods available for use.

 The station is equipped with ticket machines, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
-Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
-The station is fitted with automatic ticket barriers, which were installed at 13 stations across the network during the early 2010s, as well as smartcard validators, which feature at all stations.
+The ticket machines accept credit and debit cards (including contactless payment), notes and coins.
+The station is also fitted with smartcard validators, which feature at all stations across the network.

 The station houses a newsagent's shop and coffee kiosk.